 |Refrigerator||3 - 5 days|

 |Freezer||Freezing not advised|

-How Long Does Egg Salad Last In Room Temperature?
+How Long Does Egg Salad Last At Room Temperature?

-A non-cooled salad would not last for long.
+An unrefrigerated salad would not last for long.
 The hotter it is, the further the salad is spoiled.
-Egg salad contains many non-cooked ingredients, as you might have noted, including vegetables and mayonnaise.
+Egg salad contains many uncooked ingredients, as you might have noticed, including vegetables and mayonnaise.

 Moreover, you should know that eggs and mayonnaise don’t do well when kept at room temperature.
 The temperature of the bacteria varies between 40° which 140° and makes the egg salad susceptible to spoilage in 2 hours.

-When you’re outside, the time limit can be shorter.
-Don’t allow it to last long unless you have an isolated cooler.
-Eat the salad, and don’t get a chance to spoil it as fast as possible.
+When you’re outside, egg salad’s shelf life can be shorter.
+The heat doesn’t allow it to last long unless you have an insulated lunch box.
+My advice is to eat the salad as fast as you can, and don’t give it a chance to spoil.